JAlbertCode/prompt-marketplace/README.md

 - **Credit Management**: View balance and purchase credits

 ### Credit System
+- 1,000 credits = $1.00
+- Transparent cost breakdown for all transactions
-- Each prompt execution costs credits
+- Each prompt has three cost components:
+  - System cost (based on actual provider API pricing)
+  - Creator fee (optional, set by prompt creator, defaults to 0)
+  - Platform fee (10% of creator fee or 100 credits minimum)
-- Each step in a flow burns credits separately
+- Each step in a flow burns credits separately when executed
-- Users can earn or spend credits by running or unlocking prompts/flows
-- Creator fees are automatically distributed to prompt creators
+- Creators earn 90% of unlock fees for premium flows
-- Platform takes a percentage of Flow unlock fees
+- Platform takes only 10% of prompt and flow fees

 ### Marketplace
 - Browse both single prompts and flows